-Seinfeld Is Unfunny: When Dreamworks first went into producing their own animated films, they did so under the belief of being an alternative to Disney.
+"Seinfeld" Is Unfunny: When Dreamworks first went into producing their own animated films, they did so under the belief of being an alternative to Disney.
 Movies like Antz and The Prince of Egypt dealt with more "adult" topics that were then uncommon for Disney to cover.
-The unexpected success of Shrek note which was praised for it's witty humor, good use of Celebrity Voice Actors, and ability to appeal to multiple age groups and the decline of traditional animation led Dreamworks to try and duplicate it's success with their future films.
-Unfortunately, this lead to every other animation studio not named Pixar copying their schtick.
+The unexpected success of Shrek, which was praised for its witty humor, good use of Celebrity Voice Actors, and ability to appeal to multiple age groups, as well as the decline of traditional animation led Dreamworks to try and duplicate its success with their future films.
+Unfortunately, this led to every other animation studio not named Pixar copying their schtick, including Disney with Chicken Little.
 Suddenly, Dreamworks went from being the innovator of Western Animation films to being the representation of everything wrong with it.
 This Forbes Article actually goes quite in depth with it.

 On PDI's end, the morphing technique that they pioneered in the late 1980s became overused by the early 1990s.

 Throw It In!: A few of the background jokes (like the "Utah Teapot") in "Homer3" were added in by the companynote the left-handed "X, Y, Z" signpost actually corresponded with PDI's software at the time.

 Uncanny Valley: Some of their human designs suffer from this for having exaggerated features but realistic surface textures.
 Though arguably, it's not as bad as when they had all of their characters be an Ink-Suit Actor.

 Visual Effects of Awesome: If not in story quality, Dreamworks definitely matches up to, if not outright surpasses at times, Pixar in this department.